Genre: Thriller Warning : Contains upsetting content

 “Ballllleeeerr.
 Baller come quick.”

-Baller finished his glass of cool water, he could see Banjo pedaling hard up the hill to his house.
+Baller finished his glass of water, he could see Banjo pedaling hard up the hill to his house.
 He was sweating, red faced and bare chested.
 It was quite comical actually.
 It was Banjo that gave him the nickname Baller – short for Balwin.
 It was a standing joke between the boys which had caught on, now everyone called him Baller.

 “What now Banjo?”
 Baller smiled.
 “Why the hurry and did you forget something.”
 He gestured to his bare chest laughing.